 So here’s a long-term review of the LG C2 OLED from a tired gamer dad who appreciates an incredible TV.
 I’ll also have all product links for everything.

-The center-oriented stand has minimal branding as well, and it feels like premium metal material.
-Having a center-oriented stand, there is a little bit of wobble back and forth for the TV itself, but this really hasn’t been an issue for me.
-Less so if I end up mounting this on a wall.
-I will say the profile of the height of my stand is a little bit short, so I’ll have to take this into consideration when I get a soundbar later this year.
+The stand, which is centered has minimal branding and feels like high-quality metal.
+Because of the centered stand, there’s a bit of wobble when you nudge the TV, but it hasn’t been a problem for me, especially if I end up mounting it on the wall.
+However, the stand’s height is a bit short, so I’ll need to keep that in mind when I get a soundbar later this year.

-What’s actually totally badass here is that I’m seeing a lot of people using the 42-inch model as a PC monitor, although without a display port, you will need a 6000 or 30 series GPU later to get that high refresh through HDMI 2.1.
+What’s really cool is that a lot of people are using the 42-inch model as a PC monitor.
+But, if you want that high refresh rate through HDMI 2.1, you’ll need a 6000 or 30 series GPU later on because there’s no display port.

-Regarding HDMI and the ports, one thing I absolutely love here is that there are four HDMI 2.1 ports.
-A lot of TVs only seem to come with two, which is a little bit lackluster, but this TV does come with four, one of which is supported for your sound systems.
-For other ports, you do have three USB ports and ethernet ports for direct internet connection.
+Talking about HDMI and ports, one thing I love is that this TV has four HDMI 2.1 ports.
+Many TVs only have two, which is a bit disappointing, but this one has four, including one for your sound system.
+There are also three USB ports and ethernet ports for direct internet connection.

 Gaming